Fall / Winter 2020

 “Archival Turns and Queer Affective Methods.”
 International conference on Affects, Flux, Fluids.
 University of Strasbourg, France.
 April 10-12, 2019.

-“Archival Turns and Queer Affective Methods” and writing workshop on “Writing as Archival Practice,” University of Michigan, April 24, 2019.
+“Archival Turns and Queer Affective Methods” and writing workshop on “Writing as Archival Practice,” University of Michigan.
+Ann Arbor, MI, April 24, 2019.

 “Documents of Queer Intimacy: From Community-Based Archives to University Collections,” 13th biennial Flair Symposium on Ethical Challenges in Cultural Stewardship.
-Harry Ransom Center, University of Texas.
-April 4-6, 2019.
+Harry Ransom Center, University of Texas at Austin, April 4-6, 2019.

 "Artist Curation as Queer and Decolonial Museum Practice: Kent Monkman’s Shame and Prejudice.”
 Florence Bird Lecture, Pauline Jewett Institute of Women’s and Gender Studies, Carleton University, March 27, 2019.